aux-rt/tmotor_servo/README.md

 }
 ```

-In the loop function you can repeatable send a command to the motor, e.g. with the set_duty_cycle(motor_id, duty_cycle) command.
-To read the incomming CAN messages from the motor use the can_receive() function if the MCP2515 signals that a message is available.
-To print the incoming data use the print_motor_vars(motor_id) function.
+The loop function can be used to repeatable send a command to the motor, for example, with the set_duty_cycle(motor_id, duty_cycle) command.
+To read the incoming CAN messages from the motor, use the can_receive() function if the MCP2515 signals that a message is available.
+Use print_motor_vars(motor_id) to print the received data.
 ```C++
 void loop() {
   servo_conn.set_duty_cycle(ID_MOTOR, 0.1);